Does A Student Loan Affect Credit Score?

 Factors Affecting Your Credit Score

-The elements that affect credit scores most profoundly include payment history, credit quantities, history, credit new account applications, and credit type.
+The elements that affect credit scores most profoundly include payment history, credit quantities, credit history, credit new account applications, and credit type.
 Student loans affect two of these significant spheres – the amount owed and credit history duration.

 Amounts Owed

 This element takes up about 30 percent of your overall credit score computation.
 It shows how much credit you are currently incurring towards all your accounts about your total credit limit.
-Different creditors have different tolerance levels when it comes to the debt-to-limit ratio and the higher the ratio is, the more harm it will do to your credit score.
+Different creditors have different tolerance levels when it comes to the debt-to-limit ratio, and the higher the ratio is, the more harm it will do to your credit score.

-Student loans therefore form part of the total debt ratio.
+Student loans, therefore, form part of the total debt ratio.
 Although you may not be expected to make payments while in school, the total student loan amount is reported on your credit report and is used in calculating the amounts owed.

 However, most credit scoring models will not severely reduce your score because of the balance on your student loan.
 They know that student loans are a long-term investment in the future earnings of the graduate.
 Therefore, it is not necessarily having student loans themselves that destroys your credit score.